Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attributes.md

 <div id="demo" data-user="fuu" data-custom-emoji="🔥"></div>
 ```

-This is a very simple example.
-For each element we want to add, we can use a data attribute `data-` with a name.
+This is a straightforward example.
+We can use a data attribute `data-` with a name for each element we want to add.
 Note we use multiple dashes instead of spaces.

 ## Vanilla JS get element with the dataset API

-So `HTML5` brings us the wonderful Dataset API, much like the `classList`, as we [explored before](https://daily-dev-tips.com/posts/vanilla-javascript-classlist/).
+So `HTML5` brings us the excellent Dataset API, much like the `classList`, as we [explored before](https://daily-dev-tips.com/posts/vanilla-javascript-classlist/).
 But it's not quite as impressive.

 We can use it to get and set data attributes.